 First time guests probably don’t know or understand why this is such a controversial topic among Disney fans.
 Despite both resorts being owned by the same company (so this isn’t exactly a Coke v.
 Pepsi debate), many fans of Walt Disney World feverishly defend any claims that Disneyland is superior in any way, with Disneyland fans doing the opposite.
 I guess the best way to describe it would be like a sibling rivalry, but in here the rivalry would be between friends of the siblings.
 If that doesn’t make sense, don’t worry, it doesn’t make much sense to us either.

-Anything that proclaims itself ‘fair and balanced’ usually does so as subterfuge, but that’s exactly what we’re going to attempt with this post.
-I know it’s a topic rife with landmines and charged opinions, but hopefully we can offer something as close to objective as possible.
-To get our natural biases out in the open: we are both lifelong Walt Disney World fans who consider that our “home” resort, but who have more recently started visiting Disneyland Resort and have become enamored with it.
-For our style of vacationing at this point in our lives, Disneyland Resort is a better fit.
 In terms of which is better, we maintain that “it depends” answer.
 We think that the rivalry between fans of only Walt Disney World and fans of only Disneyland Resort is silly, and anyone contending one or the other is the “better” Disney resort is wrong since it’s like comparing apples to oranges.
-Besides, the best Disney resort–by far–is in Tokyo. 😉
+Besides, the best Disney park–by far–is in Tokyo. 😉

 With that in mind, let’s try to compare these apples and oranges anyway, to help those who haven’t visited both determine whether they’re more of an apple or an orange person when it comes to Disney theme parks.